oddharsh/spotty/README.md

 # spotty
 I hate spotify ads, specifically the itzy spotify ad, to the point where I'd close and reopen spotify.
+Every time.
 So I automated that